Homeschooling is a fairly well-established phenomenon. At present, over

 gaps in their personal knowledge, there are many standard approaches to

 addressing that, including team-ups with other homeschooling parents,

-working with local schools and hiring in-home one-to-one tutors.
+working with local schools and hiring in-home and online one-to-one tutors.
 However,

 the perpetuation of ugly stereotypes persist, even leading some, incredibly,